stanford-cs248/project/README.md

 * __Shaders__: You are given a simple real-time renderer and a simple 3D scene.
 However, the starter code implements only very simple material and lighting models, so rendered images do not look particularly great.
 You will improve the quality of the rendering by implementing a number of lighting and material shading effects using the GLSL, OpenGL's [shading language](https://thebookofshaders.com/01/), as well as some OpenGL client code in C++.
 Through this project option the point is to get basic experience with modern shader programming, and to build understanding of how material pattern logic, material BRDFs, and lighting computations are combined in a shader to compute surface reflectance.
 There are countless ways you can keep going by adding more complex materials and lighting.
   Starter Code: <https://github.com/stanford-cs248/shading>

-* In the past, some students have done projects involving Apple's [AR-Kit](https://developer.apple.com/augmented-reality/).

-* If you are interested in real-time 3D graphics engine programming, write a 3D renderer from scratch using a modern GPU-accelerated grapshics API like Direct 12 or Vulkan.

-* A big idea these days is using machine learning to determine how to combine a small number of supersamples into a final high quality resolved result.
-The result is that images produced with only a small number of samples per pixel look as it they were rendered with much higher sample counts.
-See techniques like [morphological anti-aliasing](http://www.iryoku.com/mlaa/), which predated use of modern deep learning techniques, or more modern techniques based on DNNs for image-to-image transfer (called in DLSS by NVIDIA).

 ## The Project Proposal ##